 Are you currently working on your Oxford MBA application?
 The highly ranked one-year Saïd at Oxford MBA program exposes students to an international, diverse network at a world-class institution.
 For that reason, Oxford seeks engaged students and mature leaders with extensive work experience.

-A great way to learn about the Oxford MBA during this COVID-19 pandemic is by attending virtual information sessions or reading student blogs.
+A great way to learn about the Oxford MBA during these still-uncertain times is by attending virtual information sessions or reading student blogs.
 You’ll notice that there is a strong culture of improving the world.
 In fact, this emphasis on making the world a better place comes through clearly in this set of Oxford MBA application essays.
 Conveying your deeper purpose is a core motivator for a successful applicant.

 At a time of crisis, we make decisions that reflect our values.
 While survival and recovery are paramount, we have to be mindful of the type of world we create as we emerge from this challenge.